ubc-vision/vivid123/README.md

 - [ ] Evaluation code
 - [ ] iPython notebook

+## Acknowledgement
+This repo is based on the Huggingface community [implementation](https://huggingface.co/bennyguo/zero123-xl-diffusers) of [Zero-1-to-3](https://github.com/cvlab-columbia/zero123), as well as the Huggingface community text-to-video model [Zeroscope](https://huggingface.co/cerspense/zeroscope_v2_576w).
+Thanks for their awesome works.

 ## Citation

 If you use this code in your research, please cite our paper: